eclipse-archived/golo-lang/backlog.markdown

 * Allow underscores in number literals.

 * Classes and value types.
-Provide polymorphism through dynamic casts in an IAdapter style.
+Provide polymorphism through dynamic casts and codegen in an IAdapter style.

 * Ability to define classes and / or data objects.
   Must be lightweight, and complex use-cases should be done in POJOs.